openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 42: Power Consumption Reporting Time Threshold

-Power Consumption Reporting Time Threshold [Seconds] Set value refers to the time interval with which power consumption in Watts is reported (0 – 32535 seconds).
+Power Consumption Reporting Time Threshold [Seconds]

-If 300 is entered (by default), energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).
+<p&gtSet value refers to the time interval with which power consumption in Watts is reported (0 – 32535 seconds).</p&gt <p&gtIf 300 is entered (by default), energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).</p&gt <p&gtValues :</p&gt <ul&gt<li&gt0 : Power consumption reporting disabled</li&gt <li&gt30 - 32535 : 30 - 32535 seconds.

-Values :

-  * 0 : Power consumption reporting disabled
-  * 30 - 32535 : 30 - 32535 seconds.
 Power consumption reporting enabled.
-Report is sent according to time interval (value) set here.
+Report is sent according to time interval (value) set here.</li&gt </ul&gt
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.